KatTraxler/KatTraxler.github.io/_posts/2021-01-01-gcp-actas-dday.markdown

 Google PSO published a tool, the [permission-dependency-finder](https://github.com/GoogleCloudPlatform/professional-services/tree/master/tools/permission-discrepancy-finder) which can help identify these conditions in your *projects*.
 Google will have also notified the contact for your *organization* if this insecure condition exists in any of your *projects*.

-**What is the `.actAs` permission**
+**What is the `.actAs` permission ?**

 When an end user has access to some infrastructure, most notably, a *compute instance*,  it follows that they have unauthenticated access to its metadata API and the service account its running as.
 Naturally, giving an end user access to a service account, its access token and all of its roles and permissions could be a privilege escalation risk.
 Therefore, when we need to enable an end user to operate a resource,  we want to be <u>explict.</u>  That's where the `.actAs` permission comes in.

-The `.actAs` permission can be thought of as a Gatekeeper permission.
+The `.actAs` permission can be thought of as a gatekeeper permission.
 It's a check against IAM which can authorize or deny access to a service account.
 It **should** be required whenever the possibility exists for an end user to gain access to the metadata API.
 Accessing the metadata API can be accomplished directly say by SSH-ing into a *compute instance* or indirectly, by controling code which the instance executes.

 When you assign a service account to a *compute instance*, Google requires the end user to have the `.actAs` permission on that service account.
 When an end user creates a new Cloud Function, they need the `.actAs` permission on the service account running that Cloud Function.